binbang12/minimalistphotography/README.md

    \- Search modmail for any conversations with that user.
 (Do not include "u/" in the search).
    \- Either no invitations have to have been sent previously, or there must have only been 1, having occured at least 3 months ago.
-   \- The user should have no prior activity on our sub.
-You can check by searching using our sub's search bar (enter the user's username with the "u/").
+   \- If the user has prior activity on our sub we might not send an invite (or we might reword the invite to acknowledge their participation).
+You can check by searching using our sub's search bar (it works with or without the "u/" before the username).

    If the image and user meet all of the conditions, then you can now send an invite.
 I'll go over how to do that, however first, do you have any questions?